adnane-o/awesome-ginf/README.md

 + **GSEA** : Electronic & Automatics Engineering
 + **G3EI** : Eco-Energy & Industrial Environment Engineering

-> you can find a full description of these branches at our offical [website](http://ensat.ac.ma) :poop:
+> you can find a full description of these branches at our official [website](http://ensat.ac.ma) :poop:

 I need to mention that even if the language used to teach at our school is French, which I consider bad, English stays the main go to language to study and learn Computer Science, so friends, you need to get familiar with it! => first rule of Computer Science!